survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

 It can be a good idea to prefer absolute paths here as they allow you to move configuration without breaking assumptions.
 The other option is to set `context` field as this gives a similar effect and affects the way entry points and loaders are resolved.
 It won't have an impact on the output, though, and you still need to use an absolute path or `/` there.

-Assuming you set an `include` or `exclude` rule, packages loaded from *node_modules* will still work as the assumption is that they have been compiled in such way that they work out of the box.
+Assuming you set an `include` or `exclude` rule, packages loaded from *node_modules* still work as the assumption is that they have been compiled in such way that they work out of the box.
 Sometimes you may come upon a poorly packaged one, but often you can work around these by tweaking your loader configuration or setting up a `resolve.alias` against an asset that is included in the offending package.

 T> The *Consuming Packages* chapter discusses the aliasing idea in further detail.

-T> `include`/`exclude` is handy with *node_modules* as webpack will process and traverse the installed packages by default when you import JavaScript files to your project.
+T> `include`/`exclude` is handy with *node_modules* as webpack processes and traverses the installed packages by default when you import JavaScript files to your project.
 Therefore you need to configure it to avoid that behavior.
 Other file types don't suffer from this issue.

 ## Anatomy of a Loader